sethkkapanda/Quiz/README.md

 # Quiz
-This is a simple quiz game about asking the user 3 different questions about Rose.
-If the user gets the question right, he/she moves on to the next question.
-If the user get's the question wrong, the user will only have 2 tries to get the correct answer or else the program will restart.
+This program is a simple text-based quiz game written in C++.
+The game consists of a series of questions about a character named Rose.
+The user is given multiple-choice questions and must answer correctly to proceed to the next question.
+The user has three attempts to answer each question correctly.
+If the user fails to answer correctly within three attempts, the game ends.